AniruddhRajput-56/FoodoraX/Readme.md

 ---

 ## 🛰️ Swiggy API Proxy (CORS Handling)
-FoodoraX uses backend API proxy handlers to access Swiggy's internal APIs without CORS issues.
+FoodoraX accesses Swiggy’s internal APIs through a proxy layer to avoid browser CORS restriction.
 Browsers block direct requests to Swiggy APIs due to security restrictions, so requests are routed through a server layer that fetches data and safely returns it to the frontend.

 **How it works:**